-Cellular phones need to be placed in the students' lockers.
+Cellular phones will be collected as the students walk into the building and placed in a locked area until the last hour of the day (6th-8th Grade Only).
 Any staff member may confiscate a cell phone that is visible or being used.
-All cellular phones should be turned off.

-During school hours the cell phone, other electronic devices including a camera must remain off and out of sight unless expressly permitted by a teacher or building administrator.
+All cellular phones should be turned off.During school hours the cell phone, other electronic devices including a camera must remain off and out of sight unless expressly permitted by a teacher or building administrator.